roelbindels/stakkr-nginx-proxy/README.md

 # Nginx proxy Plugin for inetprocess/marina
-Plugin made by Inet Process to setup sugarcrm behind a nginx proxy with certbot encryption
+Plugin made by Inet Process to setup any webservice behind a nginx proxy with certbot encryption

 __WARNING: The plugin directory must be named `nginx_proxy`__ (complete path: plugins/nginx_proxy`)